forcedotcom/b2b-commerce-on-lightning-quickstart/examples/checkout/framework/README.md

 ## Managed and Unmanaged Flows

 There are two versions of each flow in this package.
-Some flows are marked with an `Unmanaged` package type and have a version prefix (Summer 2020, for example).
+Some flows are marked with an `Unmanaged` package type and have a version prefix (Winter 2021, for example).
 Other flows have a `Managed Installed` package type.

 The `Unmanaged` versions of the flows are uploaded as part of this example and are your primary focus.
 They can be modified when necessary to suit the needs of individual checkouts.
 You can disregard the `Managed Installed `flows except to use as reference.
 The `Managed Installed` versions are automatically updated each release, which is convenient, but unstable.
 If your checkout relies on the behavior of a previous release, automatic updates could break your implementation.
 We suggest using the unmanaged flows.